New plugin NEON Nette Support

 IDE plugins bring comfort to your development and simplify your work.

 I enjoy developing plugins for the IntelliJ platform and would like to deliver

 the best products possible.
 Today I'm going to introduce a new plugin NEON

-you a lot of work.
+will save you a lot of work.

 Do you know the current NEON plugin?
 It colors files and provides basic code

 completion.
 This is good for getting started or for uses other than Nette